SabbyDude/ScanBharat/README.md

-# **Project 'BharatScan': A Beginner's OSINT Tool for Indian Cyber Police**
+# **Project 'ScanBharat': A Beginner's OSINT Tool for Indian Cyber Police**

 ## **Overview**

-Project 'BharatScan' is a foundational Open-Source Intelligence (OSINT) tool designed to assist Indian Cyber Police in identifying and analyzing common cyber scam patterns predominantly observed within India's digital ecosystem.
+Project 'ScanBharat' is a foundational Open-Source Intelligence (OSINT) tool designed to assist Indian Cyber Police in identifying and analyzing common cyber scam patterns predominantly observed within India's digital ecosystem.
 This Python script serves as a proof-of-concept for a localized approach to OSINT, providing more relevant and actionable intelligence for combating cybercrime in the Indian context.
-Unlike generic global OSINT tools, 'BharatScan' is specifically tailored to recognize the nuances of India-specific scam patterns and aims to fill a critical gap where existing methods prove insufficient.
+Unlike generic global OSINT tools, 'ScanBharat' is specifically tailored to recognize the nuances of India-specific scam patterns and aims to fill a critical gap where existing methods prove insufficient.
 It focuses on processing textual data, such as simulated scam messages, to identify characteristic keywords and phrases, categorize suspicious content, and flag it based on predefined patterns.

 ## **Key Features**